milbin/Teach-Assist-IOS/README.md

 # Teach-Assist-IOS
-The unofficial app for Teachassist aims to provide students with a friendly user experience, along with beautiful UI and improved loading times.
-Ever wanted to get notified when your teacher posted that new assignment?
-Well now you can!
-Want to know what you average would be without a certain course or assignment?
-Well now the edit feature allows you to see that!
-Want to know what you got on that last test? the Teachassist app will tell you your overall average.

-Note: This app may contain bugs or may not work entirely for some users.
-If that is the case we would appreciate an email to taappyrdsb@gmail.com highlighting the issue your having.
-We will try our best to fix the issue!
+The unofficial Teachassist app aims to provide YRDSB students with an convenient and accessible way to view their grades.
+Teachassist will automatically sync with the website to bring you your latest marks.
+Manage courses individually to easily identify your personal needs and strengths.
+Teachassist's assignment view brings feedback directly from teachers, to you.

+If you encounter a bug, please report it using either the bug report button in the sideview, or by emailing the Teachassist app development team directly at taappyrdsb@gmail.com.
+If you have any suggestions on how the app could improve, we'd love to hear from you!

+This app is specifically designed for student use only and is not endorsed by either Teachassist or YRDSB.

 # Key features:

-  - No ads
+• No ads
-  - Notifications
+• Dark and light theme
-  - Course averages
+• Course averages
-  - Assignment averages
+• Assignment averages
-  - Semester averages
+• Assignment calculator
-  - Quick loading times
+• Faster loading times
+• Improved look and feel
+• Ability to temporarily remove assignments and courses to measure their impact
+• Device-side encrypted password